Skip to content

 MapReduce Framework

-1. The term MapReduce represents two separate and distinct tasks Hadoop programs perform-Map Job and Reduce Job.
-Map jobs take data sets as input and process them to produce key-value pairs.
+1. The term MapReduce represents two separate and distinct tasks Hadoop programs perform—Map Job and Reduce Job.
+Map jobs take datasets as input and process them to produce key-value pairs.
 Reduce job takes the output of the Map job i.e. the key-value pairs and aggregates them to produce desired results.

-2. Hadoop MapReduce (Hadoop Map/Reduce) is a software framework for distributed processing of large data sets on computing clusters.
-Mapreduce helps to split the input data set into a number of parts and run a program on all data parts parallel at once.
+2. Hadoop MapReduce (Hadoop Map/Reduce) is a software framework for distributed processing of large datasets on computing clusters.
+MapReduce helps to split the input dataset into a number of parts and run a program on all data parts parallel at once.

 3. Please find the below Word count example demonstrating the usage of the MapReduce framework: